 Why would you trust your life to a Glock?
 If I could only give one reason, I’d say reliability.

-Heck, the owner of Adco firearms put 200,000 rounds through a Glock 21, buried it for two years, and dropped it out a plane — the stupid thing still works.
+Heck, the owner of Adco firearms put 200,000 rounds through a Glock 21, buried it for two years, and dropped it out of a plane — the stupid thing still works.
 Its simple design makes it insanely reliable.

 Beyond reliability, Glock pistols offer more than acceptable accuracy, a decent trigger, and ergonomics that work.